 - Acts 16:30-31 and 17:30-34. …what must I do to be saved? … God now commands everyone everywhere to Repent and Believe in the Lord Jesus.

 How then are we to live and eat?

-We have been given all we need to live a healthy life and everything we need to live lives characterized by “self-control“.
+You have been given all you need to live a healthy life and everything you need to live a life characterized by “self-control“.

 - Genesis 1:29-31. …Look, I have given you every seed-bearing plant on the surface of the entire earth and every tree whose fruit contains seed.
 This will be good for you… I have given every green plant for food.

 - Daniel 1:18-16.
 Let us be given vegetables to eat and water to drink… Test us for ten days… They were healthier and looked better.

 - Romans 14:19-23. …It is okay to eat meat under our own convictions but not around anyone who may stumble and go against their own convictions.

 - Proverbs 23:1-3.
 Consider carefully what is put before you.

 - You can and must resist the temptation to overeat, especially if the food is bad for you, and instead enjoy the good things (ie: food) God has provided as He meant them to be enjoyed.

 - Stop eating the majority of processed, refined and modified food!
 If you lose count of the amount of ingredients or you can’t read them… Then don’t eat it!